NikkNakk/Brightwork-Theme/README.md

 ## Priority Issues and Tasks
 As stated, this is a test version for the theme.
-Here is a list of current priority issues that I have been focusing on.
+Here is a list of current priority issues that I am focusing on.

 * Meson Build:
-  - Meson build is functional.
-  - Change render command to output progress rather than each line
+  - Change render command to output progress rather than each line (looking for help on this)
   - Add colors and shades as an install option that initiates render command, will depreciate render command as a user input

 * Windows:
-  - Specific system windows need attention
+  - Specific windows need more attention
-        - Need to start list of what applications need work
       - Popups in applications (like firefox) are not consistent
-        - Some windows are more opaque due to double layers of backgrounds due to lack of specificity in some selectors.
       - Text cursor is not always visible in light variant of theme
-  - Hover/Active/Selected effects are more consistent, but still not complete in all windows
-        - Budgie menu and panel do not have proper effects
+      - Specific application issues need to be documented and worked on

 * System:
   - Login display manager needs attention

-* Budgie:
+* Compatability:
-  - Work on Budgie specific functionality (Special thanks to Josh Strobl)
-        - Budgie panel needs work (issues with icon shapes and autohide)
-        - Hover/Selected/Active effects need attention
+   - Begin porting theme to other environments (In progress for Solus Gnome)!

 **Note: These represent current priority issues;**  This is just the list of priority issues.
 I have my personal notes that have a list of many other issues I have taken note of.
 The priority issues represent current issues that I believe will be noticed first by many users, and are ones that specifically would damper functionality of the theme enough to weaken support for development.
 I'm hoping that clarifying this as a test version will help streamline the process of tracking down and tweaking small issues while I am, or others, are working on some of the larger issues that would directly deter people from using the theme.
 This also gives people a chance to play with the theme without waiting forever!